How to Learn Turkish: 6 Effective Ways to Learn Turkish Quickly

 TurkishClass101

-TurkishClass101 is both an app and online platform that features thousands of podcast-style lessons.
-The lessons cover important language topics like vocabulary and grammar, and also include interesting cultural information and how it affects the language.
-There are tons of additional practice exercises and detailed lesson notes.
-There are lessons for absolute beginners all the way through advanced learners.
+TurkishClass101 is both an app and an online platform that features thousands of podcast-style lessons.
+The lessons cover important language topics like vocabulary and grammar but also include interesting cultural information to teach you how to apply the language in context.
+There are tons of additional practice exercises and detailed lesson notes you can use to review or refresh your knowledge.
+One of the reasons why I included this resource was that it has English translations, PDFs, and audio tracks you can use to go over the parts you didn’t understand.
+From my experience, it’s perfect for beginner learners.
 You can try TurkishClass101 free for 7 days or read more about its parent company in this Innovative Language review.

 Let’s Learn Turkish

-Let’s Learn Turkish is a podcast to help beginners learn Turkish.
+Let’s Learn Turkish is a podcast created to help beginners learn Turkish.
 Meltem is from Turkey and made the podcast to teach her Spanish partner the language.
-There are a wide variety of episodes.
-Some cover grammar topics and others focus on a dialogue or conversation.
-She also talks about her home country so you can learn about life in Turkey, as well.
+In it, she breaks down different topics like the difference between homophones, popular Turkish stories, holidays, beliefs, and more.
+Some episodes even focus on conversation, which I find very helpful if you want to listen to casual spoken Turkish.
 You can listen to all episodes of Let’s Learn Turkish for free on Spotify and a variety of other platforms.

 Turkishaholic

 The Turkishaholic podcast is hosted by Gokberk Talu, a Turkish language teacher.
 In the episodes, he explains different vocabulary and grammar concepts in English and teaches you how to say them correctly in Turkish.
 He also has an interesting “Learn Turkish Through Stories” series.
+If you’re a beginner, this is an easy way to start building your vocabulary while you work on your listening skill.
 You can listen to all of the episodes for free on Spotify and other platforms, and you also have the option to sign up for a Turkishaholic membership to receive additional learning material.

 How to Learn Turkish: Final Thoughts